dfollent/vocalfusion-stereo-avs-setup/README.md

 ## Running the AVS SDK Sample App
 The following commands will be available to run from a terminal:
 - `avsrun` to run the Sample App.
-- `avsauth` to re-authorise your Alexa device details.
+- `avsauth` to re-authenticate your Alexa device details.
 - `avsunit` to run the unit tests.
 - `avssetup` to re-install the Sample App.